saee-gore/Personal_Planner_BackEnd_Service/README.md

-# Personal_Planner_BackEnd_Service
+# Personal_Planner_BackEnd_Service FAQ's

-## For running this project, type below in a terminal
+## How to run this project?
-./mvnw spring-boot:run
+Type in terminal as follows: ./mvnw spring-boot:run

 ## How to find a process runnning on port 8080?
 Type in admin cmd as follows: netstat -a -n -o | find "8080"